 1. Sugar makes a hot sauce sweeter

-This may seem obvious, but the sweetness of sugar will present itself through the hot sauce and often be at the forefront of the flavor palette.
+This may seem obvious, but the sweetness of sugar will present itself through the hot sauce and often be at the forefront of the flavor palette, with the heat hitting later.
 With the hot sauce that I make, I taste the sugar immediately and the heat hits second, almost two divided flavors.
 However, the sugar combines well with the other flavors and it has a great finish.

-2. There is a level of sweetness between different types of sugars
+2. There is a varying level of sweetness between different types of sugars

 Sugars are compared to sucrose and diluted in a series of solutions to be tasted for their level of sweetness on the final results, much like hot peppers on the Scoville scale.
 Although this scale is not necessarily measuring the sweetness of a substances, it is comparing it to others on the list and the ranking of sweetness is all relative against each different type of sugar.

 Other substances can rank on the scale of sweetness and are not considered sugar but may have sugar substances in them.
 Chocolate contains sugar but is not as sweet and contains other flavors like cocoa that offer a uniqueness to a hot sauce.
 I will be honest…I don’t really like a hot sauce and chocolate combination.

 Certain processes can make cooking sugar sweeter.
 Caramel is cooked granulated sugar and is sweeter than uncooked granulated sugar due to the process by which it is made.
 Adding sugar to your sauce and cooking it until it is reduced could make it a sweeter, richer flavor.

 3. Your sauce will have more calories by adding sugar